outsidedav/swift/analytics/mobile_analytics.md

 	```
     {: codeblock}

-4. You have now initialized your application to collect analytics.
+4. The application is now initialized and ready to collect analytics.
 Next, you can [send analytics data] to the {{site.data.keyword.mobileanalytics_short}} service.

 ## Step 6.
 Gathering usage analytics
 {: #app-monitoring-gathering-analytics}